theangelang/variantMapper/README.md

 ## Acknowledgements

 This package was developed as part of an assessment for 2022 BCB410H:
-Applied Bioinformat- ics course at the University of Toronto, Toronto, CANADA. variantMapper welcomes issues, enhancement requests, and other contributions.
+Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. variantMapper welcomes issues, enhancement requests, and other contributions.
 To submit an issue, use the GitHub issues.